Digital Marketing Glossary: The Ultimate Guide

 No-Follow Link:

-A link used to tell search engine crawlers not to follow back to linked websites.
+A link is used to tell search engine crawlers not to follow back to linked websites.
 Used to avoid search violations or affiliations with spam.

 O